School for Sonic Memory

 · Marseille, March 2022

 The selected artists travelled to all 3 cities and collaborated with a group of local artists.
-A final week-long event will be organized in Biella, Italy in July 2022 to share insights and the results of the residency.
+A final week-long event was organized in Biella, Italy in July 2022 to share insights and results of the residency.

 Local participants Alexandria